pranigopu/clingClick/README.md

 - Inventory (for switching weapons and collected items)
 - Ranged, melee and tool-based weapons
 - Ability to collect and replace the obstacles
-- Pathfinding enemy (highly imperfect for now)
+- Pathfinding enemy (breaks in some scenarios)
 - Powerful enemy

 ## Potential features